bannatech/pnbp/README.md

-pnbp
+# pnbp
-====

 pnbp is a simple, scriptable and extendable platform to generate static websites with simple configuration and dynamic content.

 I can't possibly use someone elses software for static website generation, so I made my own.

-#Installing

-##Dependencies:
+# Installing

+## Dependencies:

-* Python 2.x
+* Python 3.x

 * pyyaml (`pip install pyyaml`)

-##How to install
+## How to install

 ```bash
 # Clone the repository